 The advantage of a pull campaign is that consumers might recognize your brand and therefore ask for it.

 Push and Pull marketing and why they both matter in the digital era

-Nowadays with targeted ads or with organic campaigns via search engines, it’s possible to reach a large number of people that are actually seeking for a product or service.
+Nowadays, with targeted ads or with organic campaigns via search engines, it’s possible to reach a large number of people that are actually seeking a product or service.